alexdotrud/inner-balance-app/README.md

 ## Technologies Used

+### Languages
 - **HTML** — Structures the content of the application, including forms, navigation, and dashboard elements.
 - **CSS** — Styles the application with custom layouts, colors, typography, and responsive design.
 - **CSS Variables** — Used for managing a consistent color palette and font settings across the project.
 - **CSS Flexbox** — Provides flexible and responsive layouts for dashboard components and forms.
-- **Bootstrap 5** — Delivers responsive design and pre-built components like modals, buttons, and form controls.
 - **JavaScript (Vanilla)** — Handles task logic, dynamic updates, progress bar animations, conditional UI rendering, and dashboard interactions.
 - **jQuery** — Simplifies DOM manipulation, event handling, and animations (used in some legacy interactions).

+### Frameworks & Libraries
+- **Bootstrap 5** — Delivers responsive design and pre-built components like modals, buttons, and form controls.
 - **Django** — The backend framework powering the app, managing templates, routes, models, and authentication.
+- **Font Awesome** — Provides vector-based icons for buttons, navigation, and UI feedback.
+- **Google Fonts** — Integrates `"Instrument Serif"` for typography consistency.

+### Databases
 - **PostgreSQL** — Relational database used in production for storing tasks, water/sleep tracking data, and user profiles reliably and securely.

+### Other Tools & Services
 - **Git** — Version control for tracking changes and managing development history.
 - **GitHub** — Hosts the repository and enables collaboration and deployment.
-- **Font Awesome** — Provides vector-based icons for buttons, navigation, and UI feedback.
-- **Google Fonts** — Integrates `"Instrument Serif"` for typography consistency.
 - **Visual Studio Code** — Code editor for development with extensions for Django, Git, and formatting.
 - **Coolors** — Assisted in creating a harmonious and professional color palette.
 - **Image Optimization Tools** — Used to compress and resize static images for faster page loading.